 The Technology Support Specialist – Photo, Video, and New Media provides support for multimedia instruction.
-Principal tasks will center upon assisting faculty and students with the departments of Art, Art History, Cinema and Media Studies, Media Arts and Sciences, and Architecture in using multimedia technology for classroom assignments and projects through front-line service point support (including technology equipment, lighting studio, darkroom, digital print labs, and video editing suites), and technical workshops only for darkroom safety procedure and cage hardware.
+Principal tasks will center upon assisting faculty and students with the departments of Art, Art History, Cinema and Media Studies, Media Arts and Sciences, and Architecture in using multimedia technology for classroom assignments and studio projects through front-line service point support in the following areas: lighting studio, darkroom, digital print labs, makerspace, and video editing suites.
+This person will also lead technical workshops for lighting studio usage, darkroom safety procedure and cage hardware.
 We are looking for a technician who is experienced with art making techniques and has expertise in the use of digital technologies for art production that involves, among other things, photo and video installations, fine art printing materials, fabrication, processing and interdisciplinary forms.
 The person must have excellent organizational and managerial skills and is capable of working in a diverse environment with multiple responsibilities.
-Ability to work with a wide array of faculty, staff, and students with varying degrees of expertise in teaching with technologies is essential.
+Ability to work with a wide array of faculty, staff, and students with varying degrees of expertise with art production technologies is essential.
+An ability to quickly adapt to new technologies and techniques is vital.

-The management, maintenance, purchases, and repair of photography, video, and multimedia labs (which includes the Art Cage, lighting studio, darkroom, digital print labs, and video editing suites) as well as Art Department owned equipment for production and post-production (cameras, lens, video recorders, audio recorders, microphones, light kits, projectors, tablets, computers, scanners, etc.)
+1. The management, maintenance, purchasing, and repair of photography, video, and multimedia equipment (which includes the Art Cage, lighting studio, darkroom, digital print labs, makerspace, and video editing suites) as well as Art Department owned equipment for production and post-production (cameras, lens, video recorders, audio recorders, microphones, lighting kits, projectors, tablets, computers, scanners, etc.)

-Hire, train, and supervise student staff for up to 16 hours a week to help organize and run the check out systems in the Art Cage, assist Art enrolled students with questions, and assist in the labs.
+2. Hire, train, and supervise student staff for up to 20 hours a week.
+The Media Assistants employees with the Technology Support Specialist operate the organization and checkout systems Art Cage, assist Art enrolled students with questions, and assist in the labs.

-Researching and keeping up to date A/V presentation technologies, systems, processes, and equipment— necessary in order to provide classroom instruction and support for traditional and digital production systems.
+3. Researching the up to date A/V presentation technologies, systems, processes, and equipment— necessary in order to provide classroom instruction and support for traditional and digital production systems.